 My Story

-Thank you for stopping by!
-My name is Carol Cram and when I’m not traveling, I live on Bowen Island, a 20-minute ferry ride from Vancouver in British Columbia on the west coast of Canada.
-These days, I divide my time between writing novels, hosting The Art In Fiction Podcast on which I interview novelists who write novels inspired by the arts, managing the 2200+ entries of arts-inspired novels on the Art In Fiction website and serving on the Board as the Marketing Chair for the Historical Novel Society North America, conference.
+I live with my husband, artist Gregg Simpson, on Bowen Island, a 20-minute ferry ride from Vancouver in British Columbia on the west coast of Canada.
+These days, I divide my time between writing novels, hosting The Art In Fiction Podcast on which I interview novelists who write novels inspired by the arts, and of course, having artsy travel experiences and writing about them on Artsy Traveler.

 After Stockholm, we caught the overnight train south to Munich.
 The train was so crowded, we ended up sitting on our small cases in the corridor for half the trip.
 In Munich, we explored the fabulous Deutsches Museum, which for me was the first really massive museum I’d ever seen.
 I was hooked and now seek out museums wherever I travel.
 You’ll find many of my recommendations on Artsy Traveler.

 After Munich, we popped into Lucerne, which was like fairytale land to me, and then finally ended up in Paris before flying home.
 Funnily enough, I did not like Paris as a fourteen-year-old.
 I’ve since gotten over my initial dislike, so much so that I set my fourth novel there (Love Among the Recipes).
-These days, my husband Gregg Simpson and I travel to Paris almost every time we visit Europe.
-You’ll find plenty of posts about Paris on this site.
+These days, Gregg and I travel to Paris almost every time we visit Europe.
+You’ll find plenty of posts about Paris on Artsy Traveler.

 In 1974, four years after my first trip with Mom and fresh out of high school, I headed back across the Atlantic with two friends for a six-week journey around Great Britain.